Renat-Ibragimov-IT/Argparse_-_Click/README.md

 # Argparse_-_Click
-A test task aimed at understanding the basic principles of working with the Argparse and Click.
+A test task aimed at understanding the basic principles of work with the Argparse and Click.

 # Details